crypttab — Configuration for encrypted block devices

 mkswap(8).

-This option implies plain
+This option implies plain.

-WARNING: Using the swap
+WARNING: Using the swap option will

 destroy the contents of the named partition during every boot,